 Against his better judgement, Mr McKinlay went to the stockroom to move the heavy box.
 He hand never had any manual handling training.
 As he lifted the box, he felt a sharp pain in his lower back.
 There was the feeling of muscle weakness in his legs plus general leg pain, and he found that it was difficult and painful to bend his back.

 Mr McKinley reported the accident to his manager and made sure that it was included in the accident book.
 He spoke to another employee who had been there while Mr McKinley expressed his concerns about lifting the load to the manager.
 She agreed to provide a witness statement as to what had happened if needed.

 Later that night, the sharp pain in his back hadn’t subsided, and Mr McKinlay began to grow more concerned.
 He went to the A&E department at his local hospital and was diagnosed with a slipped disc injury in his lower back.

 The aftermath of the accident

 This situation proved very frustrating to Mr McKinley.
 Not only was he set to lose out on six weeks worth of earnings, but he would no longer be eligible for the £750 attendance bonus available in his workplace.

-Furthermore, the pain in his lower back and legs made it impossible for him to drive safely.
+Furthermore, the leg pain and problems with his spinal cord made it impossible for him to drive safely.
 This meant that he had to pay taxi fares to get around while he recovered from his injuries.
 He also had to hire a cleaner to come once a week and help with the household chores he was unable to do.